neilotoole/errgroup/README.md

 The motivation for creating `neilotoole/errgroup` was to provide rate-limiting while maintaining the lovely `sync/errgroup` semantics.
 Sacrificing some performance vs `sync/errgroup` was assumed.
-However, benchmarking suggests that implementation can be more effective than `sync/errgroup` when tuned for a specific workload.
+However, benchmarking suggests that this implementation can be more effective than `sync/errgroup` when tuned for a specific workload.

 Below is a selection of benchmark results.
 How to read this: a workload is _X_ tasks